drekka/Alchemic/WhatIsDI.md

 @end
 ```

-In this example, the *Couch* class now has to know about the *TV* and *RemoteControl* classes so it can pass them through.
-But it doesn't use them itself, yet still has to import the types and the method have two arguments it shouldn't really have.
-This breaks what is known as The [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) and causes classes and methods to become *"polluted"* with things they don't actually use.
+Here, the *familySitsDownWithDad:remote:tv:* method has to pass *TV* and *RemoteControl* object through to the *Human* class. *Couch* doesn't use these objects itself, but it still has to import the types and pass them to methods.
+This breaks [The Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
+Causing classes and methods to become *"polluted"* with things they don't use.

-So my recommendation here is - *Use method arguments when the method works with the object directly.*
+So my recommendation is - *Use method arguments when the method works with the object directly.*

 #### Via initializers

-Another technique for injecting dependencies into a class is to pass them as arguments on an intializer.
-This is similar to passing them to methods, the difference is the timing.
-With injection via initializers, the dependencies have to be available before the class is instantiated and must be stored by the initializer for later use.
+Another popular technique for injecting dependencies into a class is to pass them to an intializer.
+With initializer injection, the dependencies have to be available before the class is created.
+In the initializer, the dependencies are stored for later use.

 *RemoteControl.h*